Complete quantum-inspired framework for computational fluid dynamics: Mask generation

 \subsection{Bond dimension vs number of bits}

-In this section, we show the scaling of the bond dimension when the number of bits is increased.
-In particular, we argue that an MPS mask with a bond dimension $\rchi \leq 30$ is sufficient to capture, i.e. to approximate with a good enough accuracy, the target function $m(\boldsymbol{x})$.
+Here, we study the scaling of the bond dimension with the number of bits.
+In particular, we argue that an MPS mask with a bond dimension $\rchi \leq 30$ is sufficient to capture, i.e. to approximate with a good enough accuracy, the target function $m(\boldsymbol{x})$ for the cylinder case-study considered in this appendix.
 For the sake of completeness, we conduct the analysis also on MPSs obtained directly from $\theta(\boldsymbol{x})$, for which we find much worse accuracy as expected.
 In particular, in Fig.~\ref{fig:Mask_l2norm}, we show the $l_2$-distance between the MPS approximation and its target function, which is either $\theta(\boldsymbol{x})$ or $m(\boldsymbol{x})$.
 Much better approximations are obtained when using $m(\boldsymbol{x})$, confirming the results from the previous section.
 Moreover, when considering $m(\boldsymbol{x})$, the bond dimension required to achieve a good accuracy does not scale with the number of bits, and we find that $\rchi=30$ is sufficient for our purposes.